 When you want something, do you believe you can have it?
-Or do you believe you don’t deserve it?
-Your attitude about yourself says everything about you.
+Or do you believe nothing good comes to you?
+Your attitude about what you deserve says everything about you.
 Accepting a negative attitude prevents you from enjoying “the joys” of life.
 You truly miss out.
-If you think thoughts don’t matter, think again!
-Negative views shape your life!
-That’s not a good way to think!
-It’s best to become like Blanche, who despite all appearances keeps the faith (in herself) and pulls through.
+Thoughts matter.
+If you think otherwise, think again!

 Blanche was an Irish girl, who lived during The Potato Famine in Ireland that lasted from 1845 -1852.
 Those seven years were a time of deep poverty and starvation for the Irish people, making it one of the worst times in Irish history.
 At that time, a million people died from starvation and disease.
 Many emigrated to England and to the United States to stay alive.
 This was the curse that young Blanche found herself living in, as every member of her family died.

 Father Paddy O’Brian looks over at the child, whose thin figure seems lost in her dress.
 He wraps up the service before tapping her frail shoulder.
 She looks up at the priest, whose eyes surprise her.
 Despite the solemn occasion, the priest’s eyes have a slight glow.
-She looks quizzically at him.
 He motions her to follow him down the path so he can share “Good News.”

 “I know this is a solemn occasion, but the dead will remain dead.
-You may not like hearing that but you are among the living, and there’s no time to lose!”
+You may not like hearing that, Blanche but you are among the living, and you must make plans!”

-She looks at him, questioning why he could disrespect the dead.
+She looks at him, questioning why he could disrespect the dead by being jovial.

 “I know you’re thinking this is an odd reaction to your father’s funeral, but I say child, it would make your father happy to hear such good news!”